nikolasburk/magic-relay-mutations/relay-mutations.md

 [Relay](https://facebook.github.io/relay/) is a powerful GraphQL client for React and React Native applications.
 It was open sourced by Facebook alongside GraphQL in 2015 and basically takes care of anything that concerns an app's data layer.

+> TODO: "an app's data layer" - that's not true, there is quite a bit of data that could live in redux and not be managed by relay

 In this post, we are going to explore how Relay mutations work by the example of a React Native app - check out the code on [GitHub](https://github.com/graphcool-examples/react-native-relay-pokedex-example) if you like.
 The sample application is a simple Pokedex app, where users can manage their Pokemons.

 ![](http://i.imgur.com/S21GfEo.png)